Unit 6 - Practice Quiz

 conjugating phrasal verbs and their use in day-to-day speaking Hard

-A. have picked up on
+A. had picked up on

-B. would have picked up on
+B. have picked up on

-C. had picked up on
+C. picked up on

-D. picked up on
+D. would have picked up on

 46 The company's outdated policies, which __ for years despite numerous complaints, were finally being overhauled by the new management.